parcel-bundler/website/src/plugin-system/data-structures.md

 Groupings of assets that get placed together in a single file.
 Bundles will (generally) contain only assets in the same language.

 ##### BundleGraph
-Graph data structure graphing all assets, bundles, and their dependencies.
+Graph data structure containing bundles including their assets and dependencies.